apacheignite/documentation/data-grid/sql-queries-incl-dml-section.md

   "title": "SQL data manipulation language (DML) features" }
 [/block]
 Since 1.8.0, Ignite is capable not only of querying data from cache, but also to modify it.
 Supported operations include **MERGE** (a.k.a. upsert), **INSERT**, **UPDATE**, and **DELETE**, and each of them maps to a specific cache operation.

 Let's have a closer look at basic concepts and how operations work.
 [block:api-header]
 {
   "type": "basic",
   "title": "Basic concepts"
 }
 [/block]
+Four DML operations mentioned above can be split in two small groups: the ones that put new items to cache (that would be **MERGE** and **INSERT**) and those that modify existing items (**UPDATE** and **DELETE**).
+Let's discuss the former group first.

+##Put new items to cache
+Both **MERGE** and **INSERT** put new key-value pairs to cache, and their syntax is nearly identical as you will see soon.
+The difference between them is semantic.

+**MERGE** puts given pair(s) to cache without considering current presence of keys in the cache, which is identical to, say, MySQL's `INSERT ...
+ON DUPLICATE KEY UPDATE`.

+In its turn, **INSERT** puts only pairs for which the keys are not in cache yet - it's identical to semantic of **INSERT** in conventional RDBMSes.

+Both **MERGE** and **INSERT** may work in two modes - rows list based and subquery based.
+In first case, the user explicitly lists field values in tuples each of which then is converted to key-value pair and put to cache.
+In second case, first SQL SELECT is done, and then each row of its results serves as base tuple for new key-value pair.

-As long as SQL in case of Ignite is merely an interface to query or manipulate cache data, [block:api-header]
+As long as SQL in case of Ignite is merely an interface to query or manipulate cache data, in the end all DML operations boil down to modifying key-value pairs that reside in cache.
+Thus, as all columns in Ignite's tables correspond either to key or to value, when a tuple (which is a "new row") is processed, key and value get instantiated and get their fields set based on what has been passed in tuple.
+After all tuples are well-formed, cache modifying operations are performed.

+##Modify existing cache items
+(TODO)
+[block:api-header]
 {
   "type": "basic",